OperationSpark/first-website/README.md

 First things first, we need to create a new repository on GitHub, named using your GitHub username.

-The very awesome GitHub will host a website for each user and organization for free.
+GitHub will host a website for each user and organization for free.
 The feature is called <a href="https://pages.github.com/" target="_blank">GitHub Pages</a>.

 Using this feature is actually really easy.
-GitHub will host the files of a repo at that URL, provided that repo contains a website, if you create a repository on GitHub and name it using the pattern of:
+The first thing we need to do is create a repository on GitHub using the following naming pattern:

     yourusername.github.io